carved4/go-direct-syscall/README.md

 ## What This Is Not

 - Not a general-purpose Windows API wrapper for Go
-- Not compatible with `golang.org/x/sys/windows` or Go’s native `syscall` package
+- Not compatible with `golang.org/x/sys/windows` or Go's native `syscall` package
 - Not a cross-architecture solution.. this library currently supports only 64-bit Windows targets
 - Not a PE or DLL reflective loader, this library focuses on shellcode injection and direct NT syscall execution
 - Not designed for restricted environments where low-level system access is blocked (for example, AppContainers, HVCI, or sandboxed runtimes)